cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 ### Create your own Extension

 One of the most important features of CMD5 is its ability to extend it with new commands.
-This is done via packaged name spaces.
-We recommend you name is cloudmesh-mycommand, where mycommand is the name of the command that you like to create.
+This is done via packaged namespaces.
+We recommend you name it cloudmesh-mycommand, where mycommand is the name of the command that you like to create.
 This can easily be done while using the sys* cloudmesh command (we suggest you use a different name than `gregor` maybe your firstname):